vertexproject/synapse/docs/synapse/quickstart.rst

 From Github
 -----------

 For development and tracking pre-release Synapse versions, use the Github repo (https://github.com/vertexproject/synapse) to checkout the Synapse source code.
-Using a git checkout in production deployments is strongly discouraged.
+Using a git checkout of the master branch in production deployments is strongly discouraged.

 Starting a Cortex
 =================